Studio One Eighty Nine

 Studio One Eighty Nine is a fashion social enterprise based in Ghana and the United States.
 Its goal is to promote African and African-inspired fashion.
 It has its own label and supports other brands.
-Studio One Eighty Nine co-founders, Hollywood actress Rosario Dawson and former Bottega Veneta communications executive Abrima Erwiah, created Fashion Rising in 2013 in honor of V-Day Movement's One Billion Rising campaign.
+Studio One Eighty Nine's co-founders, Hollywood actress Rosario Dawson and former Bottega Veneta communications executive Abrima Erwiah, created Fashion Rising in 2013 in honor of V-Day Movement's One Billion Rising campaign.

-Origins and developments
+Origins and development

-Dawson and Erwiah started Studio 189 after visiting several African countries in February 2011, as part of V-day.
+Dawson and Erwiah started Studio One Eighty Nine after visiting several African countries in February 2011, as part of V-day.
 They believe that increasing the market share of the fashion industry and encouraging traditional techniques will lead to social change.

 Studio One Eighty Nine is partnered with the United Nations International Trade Centre's Ethical Fashion Initiative.

 Distribution

-Studio One Eighty Nine creates womenswear, menswear and home goods.
-From apparel, to shoes, to accessories, to bags and pillows.
+Studio One Eighty Nine creates womenswear, menswear and home goods, ranging from apparel and shoes to accessories and pillows.
 The brand is sold online on their ecommerce site, in addition to other external points of sale.
-Studio One Eighty Nine have also partnered with Vogue Italia and YOOX and have released an exclusive collection for this platform with proceeds benefiting the charity Fashion 4 Development.
+Studio One Eighty Nine has also partnered with Vogue Italia and YOOX and have released an exclusive collection for this platform with proceeds benefiting the charity Fashion 4 Development.
 The collection can also be found at Opening Ceremony, Smithsonian, Maison de Mode, Free People, Parisi, the Surf Lodge, and Biffi Boutiques.